ansys/pyaedt-toolkits-common/doc/source/Getting_Started/index.rst

-.. _ref_getting_started:
+.. _getting_started:

 ===============
 Getting started
 ===============

-If you want to develop a new toolkit, you need first to understand the architecture.
+If you want to develop a new toolkit, you need first to learn how the :ref:`architecture` works.

-This repository is a common API for any new AEDT toolkit.
-It standardizes AEDT toolkits implementation.

-The API provides some methods to connect to an existing AEDT session, open an existing AEDT project or initialize a new AEDT session, which should be the basic capability of any toolkit.

-The architecture is split in two main parts:

-1. The backend, using `Flask <https://flask.palletsprojects.com/en/2.3.x/>`_.
-Flask creates a REST API, which let interact different services by simply doing HTTP requests.

-2. The frontend, using `Pyside6 <https://doc.qt.io/qtforpython-6/quickstart.html>`_.
-Pyside6 has a designer tool
-which allows to create user interfaces and it is translated to python directly.

-Using Flask, the toolkit becomes interface agnostic, then you can decide change it and use a WebUI for instance as user interface.

-You can install the library like any other open source package.
-You can add this project as a dependency of the new toolkit.

-If you need more information, go to :ref:`ref_toolkit_architecture`.
+.. grid:: 2

+    .. grid-item-card:: Architecture :fa:`person-running`
+        :padding: 2 2 2 2
+        :link: architecture
+        :link-type: doc

+        Learn more about the toolkit architecture.

+    .. grid-item-card:: Installation :fa:`book-bookmark`
+        :padding: 2 2 2 2
+        :link: installation
+        :link-type: doc

+        Learn how to install the library.

+    .. grid-item-card:: Example toolkit :fa:`scroll`
+        :padding: 2 2 2 2
+        :link: example_toolkit
+        :link-type: doc

+        Example toolkit using the common methods.

 .. toctree::
    :hidden:
    :maxdepth: 2

-   Architecture
-   Installation
+   architecture
+   installation
+   example_toolkit